sahev/sahev/README.md

 # 👋 Hi there

 I'm Samuel Evangelista, a passionate software developer and SaaS enthusiast.
-I currently work as a Senior Software Developer at Zup IT.
+I currently work as a Senior Software Developer at Zup Innovation.
 With over 6 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sahev)

 # 🚀 Expertise

-I am the designer, maintainer, developer, and founder of Clinie.io, a SaaS platform designed to simplify operations for dental clinics.
+I am an extremely passionate software developer.
+My major is backend development, with a focus on building solutions that are both scalable and user-centric.
+I am the founder, designer, and developer of Clinie.io, a SaaS platform made for dental clinics.
+I have experience in creating new tools to simplify the activities performed within a clinic and raise performance levels.

-Passionate about backend development, with a focus on creating robust, scalable, and user-centric solutions.

-Constantly expanding my knowledge and skills in web application development and devops.
+As a Software Developer at Neon Payments, he works on high-volume applications, builds APIs in .NET, and deploys them in containers on Kubernetes.
+He has led large-scale migrations and re-architected legacy databases to support 25M cards.
+In addition, he spearheaded the creation of robust testing frameworks to ensure system reliability.
+His tech stack also includes work with Kafka, RabbitMQ, AWS, and distributed systems.

+Earlier, I worked on CRM applications at Orbium Interactive Solutions and willfully automated the regression testing process that improved the existing infrastructure to AWS.
+From there, I learned how to solve a problem collectively and deliver high-quality software.

+I keep learning new things about web development and concerning new tools to be at the very edge of technology.
+I work well under pressure and would love to bring my experience to cutting-edge projects that have real results.

 # 💻 Tech Stack